What Is Reflexology?

 You should allow about an hour for this session.
 We will begin with a brief intake to insure that you have no contraindications for reflexology.
 We will discuss your health history and decide together the most beneficial essential oils for use in your session.
 You will lie fully clothed on a massage table with blankets as needed for comfort.
-I will combine the essential oils with salts and lightly scrub them into your feet before letting you soak for about 10 minutes.
+In the Soulful Reflexology session, I will combine the essential oils with salts and lightly scrub them into your feet before letting you soak for about 10 minutes.
 After the soak, I will incorporate the essential oils into a special foot balm and massage that balm into your feet.
 The reflex points will be stimulated with the warmed basalt stones while you lie back and relax.
 This is a deeply relaxing and grounding therapy.

 Who Can Benefit From Reflexology?

 People of all ages can benefit from reflexology treatments.
 We all suffer from stress at one time or another, and aches and pains are a part of daily life.
 Reflexology has a long history of promoting relaxation and healing.